lgibelli/singularity-docs/index.rst

 Under normal build conditions, the Singularity recipe file is saved into a container’s meta-data so that there is a record showing how the container was built.
-Using the option may render this meta-data useless, so use care if you value reproducibility.
+Using the ``--section`` option may render this meta-data useless, so use care if you value reproducibility.

-If you don’t want to run the section during the container build, you can skip it with the option.
+If you don’t want to run the ``%test`` section during the container build, you can skip it with the ``--notest`` option.
 For instance, maybe you are building a container intended to run in a production environment with GPUs.
 But perhaps your local build resource does not have GPUs.
-You want to include a section that runs a short validation but you don’t want your build to exit with an error because it cannot find a GPU on your system.
+You want to include a ``%test`` section that runs a short validation but you don’t want your build to exit with an error because it cannot find a GPU on your system.

 ::